 All that to say, I still love my kombucha and enjoy a glass everyday (and you should too).
 Since I’m an easily bored person (I think we call that “ADHD” in the modern mainstream medical community– I’m sticking with curious and a love for life), I’m always playing with new combos and flavors.
 With berries in season and the desire for a pitcher of springtime lemonade, I created a berry lemonade kombucha.
 And oh, friends, it’s good.
 By far one of my favorite kombucha flavors.

 Sharing is caring, so today, I pour you a glass of this berry-filled lemony tea and share my simple recipe.
 All because I love you and your gut, and if you’re mom, I know you need a special fizzy treat in your life and probably a quiet, rejuvenating bathroom break.
 Since I can’t give you the later (sorry, mom) I bring you a tall glass of fizzy berry-lemonade kombucha.
 Rejuvenating, gut-pleasing, and a delight to the taste buds.

-- Home-brewed Kombucha (find the step-by-step tutorial here)- I use 4 green tea and 1 black tea for this particular brew
+- kombucha I use 4 green tea and 1 black tea for this particular brew

-- 2 strawberries and/or 4-5 whole blackberries- cut into small chunks (per liter of kombucha)
+- 2 strawberries or 4-5 blackberries, cut into small chunks, per liter of kombucha

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.